Paci-Group/Dielectric-Nanocomposite---QE/README.md

 1_emin_gram.in --  INITIAL ELECTRON MINIMIZATION WITH GRAM-SCHMIDT ORTHOGONALIZATION.
 Stable orthogonalization technique if electrons are far from the minimum but yields incorrect eigenenergies.

 2_emin_damp.in -- ZERO-FIELD ELECTRON RELAXATION WITH DAMPED DYNAMICS.
-Bring electrons to ground-state for initial ion configuration
+Bring electrons to ground-state for initial ion configuration.

-4_geom_damp.in

-5_geom_cell.in
+3_geom_sd.in -- ZERO-FIELD GEOMETRY OPTIMIZATION WITH STEEPEST DESCENT.
+Quickly relax the highest forces.

+4_geom_damp.in -- ZERO-FIELD GEOMETRY OPTIMIZATION WITH DAMPED DYNAMICS.
+Efficiently relax ions once steepest-descent convergence slows down.

+5_geom_cell.inn -- # VARIABLE CELL GEOMETRY OPTIMIZATION.
+Relax lattice vectors to remove stress in the unit cell.

+6_geom_nstepe.in -- ZERO-FIELD GEOMETRY OPTIMIZATION WITH CORRECT FORCES.
+Electrons should now be near minima. this step does final relaxations between ionic movements.

+7_zero_field_pol.in -- Calculate microscopic dipole without applied field - used as reference for next steps.

+8_efield_electron_pol.in -- macroscopic dipole in presence of a field.

+9_efield_ion_pol.in -- Fully allow ion relaxation in presence of a field and calculate dipole.

 ## How To Run:

 Must have peudopotential files, scripts and submission script in the same folder.
 Fill out all the flags and check with the QuantumEspresso documentation https://www.quantum-espresso.org/Doc/INPUT_CP.html .

 ## To Check During Calculation:

-Steps 4-6 MUST before continuing to 7-9, increase number of steps otherwise.
+Steps 4-6 MUST converge fully before continuing to 7-9, increase number of steps otherwise.
 These scripts assume that the material is an insulator and will most likely fail otherwise.
-If using QuantumEspresso Versions newer thqn 6.0, some of the flags/inputs may have changed.
+If using QuantumEspresso Versions newer than 6.0, some of the flags/inputs may have changed.
 Check https://www.quantum-espresso.org/Doc/INPUT_CP.html

 Restarting:
 Change >ndr flag to current step and restart_mode to 'restart'